 The ACSW Social Policy Framework 2010: Visioning a more equitable and just Alberta report is a discussion paper that highlights the impact of economic growth and social cohesion.

 The Alberta College of Social Workers (ACSW) is both the designated regulatory body for the practice of social work in Alberta and the professional association representing the interests of social workers within the province.
-Currently over 7200 people are members of the College (members are usually individuals with a diploma or degree in social work).
-The mission and goals of the College are:

 - To promote, regulate and govern the profession of social work in the province of Alberta